-Mourlin Fabrice

-Algorithmic, Complexity and Logic

-Laboratory

-UPEC University

-Cretéil, France

-e-mail: fabrice.mourlin@u-pec.fr

-Djiken Guy Lahlou

-Applied Computer Science

-Laboratory

-Douala University

-Douala, Cameroon

-e-mail: gdjiken@fs-univ-douala.cm

-Laurent Nel

-Leuville Objects

-Paris-Saclay University

-Paris, France

-e-mail: laurent.nel@universite-parissaclay.fr
+Mourlin Fabrice Algorithmic, Complexity and Logic Laboratory UPEC University Cretéil, France e-mail: fabrice.mourlin@u-pec.fr Djiken Guy Lahlou Applied Computer Science Laboratory Douala University Douala, Cameroon e-mail: gdjiken@fs-univ-douala.cm Laurent Nel Leuville Objects Paris-Saclay University Paris, France e-mail: laurent.nel@universite-parissaclay.fr

-Abstract-Behavior monitoring is an activity that cuts across all software.
-It ensures that the application proceeds as expected.
-Our Big Data workflow supports data streams of varying rates.
-The collected data sometimes contains errors that we want to explain.
-To this end, we seek to trace the important events of our calculations in order to qualify the anomalies in our processing and then easily trace the origin of the problem.
-We have implemented a monitoring layer within mobile applications in order to perform smart control over a set of mobile devices.
-We have defined a Big Data workflow to collect, index and store the log data in order to submit it to an Artificial Intelligence (AI) model.
-We detect behavioural anomalies through the analysis of software logs deployed on embedded devices.
-Based on the patterns recognised in the logs, our AI model provides us with a sequence of system operations.
-These operations are scheduled to re-deploy a service, change a driver, perform a library update, etc. The critical points concern the management of the Android APIs with respect to the deployed software; we must manage with precision the software updates with respect to the firmware versions, among other things.
-In the end, management reports are built every week and issued to the maintenance team.
-These documents are the record of maintenance activities.
-They provide an explanation for periods of non-availability of equipment and for the withdrawal of obsolete equipment.
+Abstract-The monitoring activity remains an activity that disturbs the system under control.
+We all try to minimize these disturbances in order to observe a behavior as close as possible to reality.
+In IT, this requires the implementation of a specific software architecture.
+Our use case concerns the monitoring of embedded applications on mobile devices for which the collected data sometimes contain errors that we want to explain.
+To this end, we seek to trace the important events of our calculations in order to qualify the anomalies in our processing.
+We have implemented a monitoring layer within mobile applications in order to perform intelligent monitoring on a set of mobile devices.
+We have defined a Big Data workflow to collect, index and store log data for submission to an artificial intelligence (AI) model.
+A crucial aspect of this collection relies on the use of partitioned topics and thus a better distribution of the data.
+With the increase of the data flow to be processed, the performance remains insufficient and we have opted for a persistence layer adapted to our data processing.
+We detect behavioral anomalies through the analysis of software logs deployed on embedded devices.
+Based on the patterns recognized in the logs, our AI model provides us with a sequence of system operations.
+These operations are then scheduled to redeploy a service, change a driver, perform a library update, etc. In the end, we build management reports every week for the maintenance team.
+These documents help track maintenance activities.
+They provide a record of important events such as equipment downtime or removal of obsolete services.

-Keywords- Big Data; indexing; log analysis; distributed application; AI model; storage server; anomaly detection.
+Keywords- Big Data; indexing; log analysis; distributed application; AI model; storage efficiency; anomaly detection, explanatory report.